Compass Release: Energy benchmarking, for free, for everyone, starts today.

 Compass represents a next evolution of the award-winning live database called ecoMetrics, initiated by Diamond Schmitt Architects and developed in conjunction with RWDI.
 Both tools translate the extensive data of building energy simulation models into easily understood graphic presentation.
 The intention of both tools is to improve energy literacy and inform green building design towards the ultimate goal of net-zero carbon emissions.

 Compass has been made freely available, to all members of the Ontario design and construction industry, through generous funding provided by The Atmospheric Fund (TAF) and the Independent Electricity System Operator's (IESO).
 Prior to the launch of Compass, ownership of the tool and stewardship of the collected data was donovated to the non-profit Sustainable Buildings Canada (SBC).
 Beyond transition of the ownership of the tool to a non-profit, further measures have been put in place to protect the interests of the Compass users and their data, including the establishment of an advisory committee comprised of representation from the OAA and the International Building Performance Simulation Association (IBSPA) Canada.
 RWDI will continue supporting further technical development and leading some of the planned adoption and dissemination activities over the next year.

 “The design and construction industry is almost exclusively comprised of small companies and we are tasked with trying to solve some of this generation’s biggest problems, such as climate change,” said Williams.
 “Our thesis with Compass is that if we can find ways to begin to share data, effectively working together, we will be able to develop real solutions faster, and begin to chart a course towards a zero-carbon future.”
-Compass officially launches today, November 7, 2018, and is free to use by all members of the design and construction community in Ontario.
+Compass has officially launched, and is free to use by all members of the design and construction community in Ontario.
 Visit energyCompass.design to register and learn more.